European History Network: 1. History of European Integration and of the European Union

 The learner should be aware of and able to use tools of other human sciences as well as those of the various branches of historical research.
 This entails understanding that different kinds of history (e.g. economic, political, intellectual, cultural, social, institutional, legal, diplomatic, gender and religious history; history of international relations) as well as other human sciences (anthropology, literary criticism, history of language, art history, archaeology, law, sociology, philosophy) are indispensable tools for creating a critical awareness of the relationship between current events related to EU history and the processes of the past, a critical point in student competences.

-Moreover, the learner should understand and be critically aware that many of these different branches of history or human sciences may offer a specific focused viewpoint for analyzing the history of the EU in a more profound way.
-This kind of perspective allows the learner to perceive the differences between the various approaches to EU history and to European history in a broader sense, fostering critical awareness of the way many political discourses are founded on a specific historical view of Europe and its history.
+Moreover, the learner should understand and be critically aware that a number of these different branches of history or human sciences may offer a specific focused viewpoint for analyzing the history of the EU in a more profound way.
+This kind of perspective allows the learner to perceive the differences between the various approaches to EU history and to European history in a broader sense, fostering critical awareness of the way multiple political discourses are founded on a specific historical view of Europe and its history.

-In fact, many different approaches may be used, both in studying the European Union, and in studying European History, but not all of them are equally correct in terms of historical analysis and methodology: some are functional to particular political points of view and based on revisionist or nationalist perspectives.
-The history of the European Union is more than the sum of the histories of many different countries plus the history of the European Union itself.
+In fact, a number of different approaches may be used, both in studying the European Union, and in studying European History, but not all of them are equally correct in terms of historical analysis and methodology: some are functional to particular political points of view and based on revisionist or nationalist perspectives.
+The history of the European Union is more than the sum of the histories of multiple different countries plus the history of the European Union itself.
 The EU, just like European citizenship and European identity, can be considered multi-layered or stratified.
 It is a complex system and requires a multi-faceted approach.